-The Club hereby adopts and shall implement the following policy for its meetings, events, social gatherings, and any activities deemed beyond the central activities of the Club but within the context of or following any of the aforementioned Club events.
+The Club hereby adopts and shall implement the following policy for its meetings, events, social gatherings, and any activities deemed beyond the Club’s central activities but within the context of or following any of the aforementioned Club events.

 All members, guests, and event attendees have a right to an environment free from discrimination and harassing conduct, including sexual harassment.
 Sexual harassment is expressly prohibited under this policy.

-“Harassment” means persistent and unwelcome conduct or actions, in any case, through language, actions, messages, physical contact or as deemed inappropriate in the view of a member of the Executive Board or Board of Governors of the Club in their reasonable discretion.
+“Harassment” means persistent and unwelcome conduct or actions, in any case, through language, actions, messages, physical contact, or as deemed inappropriate in the view of a member of the Executive Committee or Board of Governors of the Club in their reasonable discretion.

 “Unwelcome” means verbal or physical conduct not necessarily of a sexual nature but including of a sexual nature, that is repeated, unsolicited, and/or inappropriate to include gestures, comments, messages, or touching.

 Club Procedure in Incidents of Harassment

 Any member or attendee who believes he or she is the target of harassment or has been the target of harassment by a member, attendee, guest, Officer, or Board of Governors member shall promptly notify any officer on the Executive Committee or a member of the Board of Governors.
 If the claim is against a member of either the Board of Governors or the Executive Committee, the member or attendee shall notify a board member on which the alleged harasser does not currently sit.